-Note: The Government's decisions on the PBRF in 2021 require the TEC to amend this funding calculation for 2025 onwards, to take account of new weightings for Māori and Pacific researchers and for Evidence Portfolios assessed by the Pacific Research and Māori Knowledge and Development panels in the Quality Evaluation 2025.
-More information about these new weightings is provided below.
+Note: The Government's decisions on the PBRF in 2021 had required the TEC to amend this funding calculation for 2026 onwards, to take account of new weightings for Māori and Pacific researchers and for Evidence Portfolios assessed by the Pacific Research and Māori Knowledge and Development panels in the Quality Evaluation 2026.
+More information about these new weightings, which would have applied to the results of Quality Evaluation 2026, is provided below.